Max Headroom: Development and concept

 While Hansen and Owen continued writing Max's lines in the TV movie and music video programme episodes, Frewer always improvised more dialogue during filming and was encouraged to do so.
 Hansen and Owen later wrote the 1985 book Max Headroom's Guide to Life from Max's personal perspective.

-In discussing Max's fictional origin story, it was first proposed that he could be an AI created to stand in for a human TV host who was late for his own show.
+In discussing Max's fictional origin story, it was first proposed that he could be a computer-generated figure created to stand in for a human TV host who was late for his own show.
 The backstory would be revealed through different five-minute segments during the first season of The Max Headroom Show.
-When Channel 4 decided Max's origin would be featured in an hour long TV movie instead, an expanded story was developed and the origin was altered to now involve a crusading journalist named Edison Carter.
+When Channel 4 decided Max's origin would be featured in an hour-long TV movie instead, an expanded story was developed and the origin was altered to now involve a crusading journalist named Edison Carter.
 On 4 April 1985, the TV movie Max Headroom: 20 Minutes Into the Future introduced Max to television audiences.
 On 6 April 1985, Channel 4 aired the first episode of The Max Headroom Show.

 Production

 The character's classic look is a shiny dark suit often paired with Ray-Ban Wayfarer sunglasses.
-(The sunglasses look was adopted when the special bright contacts Frewer was wearing would become painful to wear.)
+(The sunglasses look was adopted when the special bright contacts Matt Frewer used became painful to wear.)
 Other than the publicity for the character, the real image of Max was not computer-generated.
-Computing technology in the mid-1980s was not sufficiently advanced yet for a full-motion, voice-synchronized human head to be practical for a television series.
-Max's image is actually that of actor Matt Frewer in latex and foam prosthetic makeup with a fiberglass suit created by Peter Litten and John Humphreys.
+Computing technology in the mid-1980s was not sufficiently advanced yet for a full-motion, voice-synchronised human head to be practical for a television series.
+Max's image is actually that of actor Frewer in foam latex prosthetic makeup, with a fibreglass suit created by Peter Litten and John Humphreys.
 Preparing the look for filming involved a four-and-a-half-hour session in makeup, which Frewer described as "gruelling" and "not fun", likening it to "being on the inside of a giant tennis ball".
 Only his head and shoulders are shown, usually superimposed over a moving geometric background.
-This background is a piece of CGI footage that had been generated for one of Morton and Jankel's ad agency's commercials, and later, in the United States version, generated by an Amiga computer.
+This background is a piece of CGI footage that had been generated for one of Morton and Jankel's ad agency's commercials, and later, in the United States version, generated by an Amiga computer by Jeff Bruette.
 His chaotic speech patterns are based upon his voice pitching up or down seemingly at random, or occasionally becoming stuck in a stuttering loop.
 These modulations also appear in live performances.

 The rights to the Max Headroom character were held by All3Media as of November 2007.